AT-Publishing/website/_posts/2017-11-21-bitcoin-gold.md

 #### WHAT COULD HAVE BEEN DONE DIFFERENTLY?

-Nothing about it being a Bitcoin fork that is called Bitcoin *something*.
+Nothing about it being a bitcoin fork that is called Bitcoin *something*.

 If there was meant to be an appeal to Bitcoin development, an altcoin wouldn’t really do the trick because people are used to having new altcoins cropping up left, right and center.